storyblok/storyblok-cli/src/commands/migrations/generate/README.md

 1. **Naming Conventions**
    - Use clear, descriptive names for your migration files
-   - Follow a consistent pattern for field names
+   - Follow a consistent pattern for component names
    - Use meaningful suffixes (e.g., 'staging', 'prod', 'v1')

 2. **Migration Logic**